joinr/sporklisp/README.md

 Can I use sporklisp from Excel?
 ===============================

-The cool thing (and something Im still working on in my spare time) is just using lisp for your formula logic in excel.
+The cool thing (and something I'm still working on in my spare time) is just using lisp for your formula logic in excel.
 I need to do some more stuff to make the interop sweeter
 - like wrapping array formulas into operations like map or other functions that return multiple values.
 Still, you can eval lisp expressions as formulas and chain them along in a reactive manner just like normal excel stuff.
 You can even bind vars from excel and make them available in the lisp environment.
-Plenty of stuff doesnt work, but theres a pretty sizeable core language implemented already.
+Plenty of stuff doesn't work, but there's a pretty sizeable core language implemented already.
 Macros are not implemented, although they're a skip and a jump away.
 Lots of stuff is implemented in pure VBA, for "speed" purposes (that seems silly since VBA is interpreted anyway).

 If I "really" wanted a reactive spreadsheet, Id just wrap one in Swing with clojure driving the dataflow evaluation.
 Much easier (and its been done already), and you basically just get another way to talk to the repl.
-This is more of a toy project, but its sliding up the cool scale because, as its VBA, its embeddable in any Office product (as long as MS continues to support VBA).
+This is more of a toy project, but it's sliding up the cool scale because, as its VBA, its embeddable in any Office product (as long as MS continues to support VBA).
 Just like clojure lets me live in Java without writing Java, one could theoretically live in VBA without writing VBA under sporklisp.

 -Tom Spoon